Bean Market Rice Bowl with Caribbean Mojo Roasted Pork

 Soak beans overnight with enough water to cover as they expand.

 Add the beans and sauté for another 3 minutes making sure that the bean mixture does stick to the pan.
 Deglaze with the sherry vinegar and add vegetable stock (or water).
-Cook until desired consistency, season with salt and pepper, fresh herbs and any other spices that you would like depending on the dish that you are serving the beans with.
+Cook until desired softness.
+Taste and season with salt and pepper.

-For the mojo: In a food processor, combine all ingredients (expert the pork and rice), and pulse until combined.
+For the mojo: In a food processor, combine all ingredients (except the pork), and pulse until combined.
 Store in an airtight container and keep refrigerated for up to 3 days.

 For the pork: Adjust oven rack to lower-middle position and preheat oven to 275°F. Line a rimmed baking sheet with a double layer of heavy-duty aluminum foil.
 Place pork and juices on top and fold up foil, crimping to seal loosely but making sure that there is room for air to circulate inside.
 Place in oven and roast for 3 hours.
 Fold back foil, increase oven temperature to 325°F, and continue roasting, basting pork with pan juices occasionally, until pork shows almost no resistance when a metal skewer or knife is inserted into it and the surface is crackly and brown.
 Remove pork from oven and let rest for 10 to 15 minutes.
 Slice or shred before serving.